Polyamide Fibers

 A fiber with many faces

-In the manufacture of polyamide fibers, the primary materials are transformed by chemical processes into granulate (tiny grains).
+In the manufacture of polyamide fibers, the primary materials are transformed by chemical processes into granules (tiny grains).

-This is dissolved into a liquid or heated to produce a thick, syrupy spinning mass which is pressed through the spinneret.
+The granule is dissolved into a liquid or heated to produce a thick, syrupy spinning mass, which is pressed through the spinneret.

 Polyamide fibers are very durable and resistant to abrasion.